jguillen15/jguillen15.github.io/content/blog/my-experience-gsoc2024/index.md

 Hi 👋

 My experience during this Google Summer of Code 2024 has been great.
 It has had its ups and downs.
-Being disciplined has been the most difficult part.
-I am very grateful to my mentors.
+Being disciplined has been the most difficult part of it.
+I am very grateful to my mentors for their continued support and encouragement.

+Also, many thanks to the National Resource for Network Biology(NRNB) and the Google Summer of Code team for hosting and sponsoring this project!!